-Attested: RC Daroeda (or Daroecla) at position 295 in the Ravenna Cosmograhy
+Attested: Daroeda (or Daroecla) at position 295 in the Ravenna Cosmograhy

-Notes: See here for a general discussion of Scottish islands.
-Tiree is statistically the windiest and also the sunniest place in Britain.
+- Old English Úd ‘safety’ is an unlikely explanation of the ending, because Tiree is statistically the windiest and also the sunniest place in Britain.
 Although surrounded by fine beaches it is so low-lying that modern yachtsmen describe it as “not a place to be when it's rough or windy from any direction”.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.
 Last edited 3 October 2022 To main Menu